cmss13-devs/cmss13-design-docs/xeno/maturity.md

 deal acid damage when slashing in their latter upgrades.

 #### Tasks
-Spitters and Boilers gain upgrade points for dealing acid\burn damage while spitters gain points for stunning or knocking down marines.
+Spitters and Boilers gain upgrade points for dealing acid\burn damage while sentinels gain points for stunning or knocking down marines.